Close

 • Long-term visitors and residents

-• Non-EU tourists from specific regions
+• Non-EU tourists from visa-requiring regions

-Our expert team transforms complex immigration requirements into clear, actionable strategies.
+Citizens from some non-EU countries are required to have a visa when travelling to the Schengen area.
+Certain categories of family members of EU, EEA, and Swiss citizens are exempt from visa requirements.
 Located at the heart of Central Europe, Slovakia serves as an ideal gateway between Western and Eastern European markets, making proper visa planning crucial for your success.

 This comprehensive guide provides authoritative guidance through Slovakia's immigration framework, ensuring compliance with current regulatory standards while maximizing your opportunities in this strategically positioned European destination.